apache/flink/docs/content/docs/dev/configuration/advanced.md

 ## User Application Dependencies

-These dependencies include all connectors, formats, or libraries that a specific user application needs and explicitly do not include the Flink DataStream APIs and runtime dependencies since those are already part of the Flink Core Dependencies.
+These dependencies include all connectors, formats, or libraries that a specific user application needs and explicitly do not include the Flink DataStream and Table APIs and runtime dependencies since those are already part of the Flink core dependencies.

 The user application is typically packaged into an *application jar*, which contains the application code and the required connector and library dependencies.